What is Leasehold Improvement?

 Is Leasehold Improvement a Fixed Asset

-Leasehold improvements are considered to be fixed assets and thus are recognized as part of property, plant, and equipment (PP&E) under the non-current assets section of the balance sheet.
+Leasehold improvements are considered fixed assets and thus are recognized as part of property, plant, and equipment (PP&E) under the non-current assets section of the balance sheet.
 In the US GAAP, lease improvements are accounted for as other fixed assets as per ASC 360 (Accounting Standards Codification).

 Depreciation of Leasehold Improvement

-- Useful Life Basis: If the useful life of the leasehold improvements is expected to be lesser than the remaining tenure of the lease, then the associated should be amortized over the useful life.
-For instance, if a newly installed light fixture is expected to be replaced in 3 years, while the remaining tenure of the lease is 5 years, the asset should be amortized over the 3-year period.
+- Useful Life Basis: If the useful life of the leasehold improvements is expected to be less than the remaining lease tenure, then the associated should be amortized over the useful life.
+For instance, if a newly installed light fixture expects to be replaced in 3 years, while the remaining tenure of the lease is 5 years, the asset should be amortized over the 3 years.

 Key Takeaways